A disappointing reboot to the American-produced Millennium film series.

 The Girl in the Spider’s Web is rated R (Restricted).
 For violence, language and some sexual content/nudity.

 Wow, what a movie.
 A Star Is Born is a powerful, moving and an authentic symphonic.
 Bradley Cooper and Lady Gaga soar in this sweep-you-off-your-feet story.
 A modern retelling of a timeless tale.
 Believe the hype, Gaga’s performance and vocals will blow you away.
-It stands tall as one of the very best of 2018 and receives a five-star review from me.
+It stands tall as one of the very best of 2018.

 Oscars season has finally arrived.
 A Star Is Born is a crowd-pleaser and the starstruck picture of the year.
 Fueled by raw musical ecstasy, Bradley Cooper and Lady Gaga will rock your world.
 Yes, this is the fourth remake of A Star Is Born (1937, 1954 and 1976), but these classic music notes never grow old.
 Cooper helms the film as the actor, director, co-writer, and co-producer.
 This is Cooper’s directorial debut and what a magnificent first feature it was.
 Gaga also takes the gold as her top-notch vocals and fierce acting will bring you to tears.
 Our story follows a musician (Cooper) who helps a young singer (Gaga) find fame, even as age and alcoholism send his own career into a troubling downward spiral.